FEniCS/performance-test/README.md

-# Performance test codes for FEniCS/dolfinx-X
+# Performance test codes for FEniCS/DOLFIN-X

-This repository contains solvers for testing the parallel performance of DOLFIN and the underlying linear solvers.
+This repository contains solvers for testing the parallel performance of DOLFIN-X and the underlying linear solvers.
 It tests elliptic equations - Poisson equation and elasticity - in three dimensions.

 Representative performance [data](performance.md) is provided for